contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/06_platform/01_tryinclient.md

 ## Technical details

+The following table gives you details about the data imported into Restlet Client.

 | Restlet Studio item | Corresponding Restlet Client item | Comments
 |---------------------|-----------------------------------|---------
 | API | root project | Single project, which name is given by the name of the API in Restlet Studio.